 This course prepares students to teach reading and literature in grades 5-12.
 The course will cover textbook analysis, vocabulary development, study skills and reading theory, including "reading to learn."
 Students will learn how to teach literature, prepare lesson plans, and design and evaluate essay questions.
 Adolescent literature, English as a second language and instructional resources also will be covered.
 May be taken before or after EDU 321.
-This course may require off-campus field experiences.
+Twenty hours of field experience is included.
 Students should take this course prior to student teaching and should have taken at least four courses in language and literature above the freshman level.
-Prerequisites: 12 Literature credit and acceptance into TCP.
+Prerequisites: 12 Literature credits and acceptance into TCP.
+Offered every fall for day students.